JonKing93/pfdf/docs/index.rst

 .. highlight:: none

-The pfdf package is a Python library designed to facilitate post-fire debris-flow hazard assessments and research.
+The pfdf package is a Python library designed to facilitate postfire debris-flow hazard assessments and research.
 The library provides routines to:

 * Analyze watersheds
 * Delineate stream segment networks